Who I am

 Teaching

 In Spring 2022, I taught my new course on proof automation.
 I taught it again in Fall 2022.
 In Fall 2023, I taught CS 421 (undergraduate programming languages)!
-Last semester, I taught a dependent type theory reading group.
-I will not be teaching again until after parental leave.
+In Spring 2024, I taught a dependent type theory reading group.

 Next